benpolinsky/bp_custom_fields/README.md

 # BpCustomFields

-1. Front Queries and Displaying for all types.
+1. Add Choices and Gallery
-2. Add Template more complex/Hierarchy fields
+2. editor - toolbar
-3. editor?  (and toolbar option)
+3. Add Template more complex/Hierarchy fields
 4. audio (how are you handling this? - soundmanger?)
 5. errors and notifications
 6. How to handle default style... default theme, perhaps.